Pay companies to hire youth, OECD suggests

-It also said on Tuesday that governments should not roll back minimum welfare schemes and should reallocate, where possible, budgets towards programs designed to get people back in work.
+It also said on Tuesday that governments should not roll back minimum welfare schemes and should reallocate, where possible, budgets towards programmes designed to get people back in work.

 Unveiling its 2013 employment outlook, the Organisation for Economic Cooperation and Development said joblessness was likely to remain high in its 34 developed member states through most of next year.